UnnamedZ/squad-external-base/README.md

 **Thanks to :**

 - KANKOSHEV : https://github.com/KANKOSHEV (For the overlay)
-- EliteProducer : https://www.unknowncheats.me/forum/members/1512750.html (For the ESP i use some stuff from him)
+- EliteProducer : https://www.unknowncheats.me/forum/members/1512750.html (For the ESP )
 - ReFo0 : https://github.com/ReFo0 (For his squad internal base which allowed me to unblock some problems)